How To Apply for Hardship License Online Alabama

 Alabama Hardship License Online Application Process

 To apply for a hardship license in Alabama, you need to follow a standardized process through the Alabama Law Enforcement Agency (ALEA).
+Note that this is not an online form; applications must be submitted by email, fax, or mail.

-- Evidence of your current license status.
+• Evidence of your current license status (such as a suspension notice).

 Fee Payment